6 Ways to Effectively Follow Up With Your Leads

 This includes tracking when you are successful or unsuccessful at reaching a recipient in the first place.
 Identifying the best times to contact each individual, as well as trends for the best times to contact people in different regions or industries, will help you adjust your call scheduling for a higher response rate.

-A comprehensive call analytics package can do much more however.
-CallPage CallAnalytics is able to detect emotions and keywords in order to create emotional and behavioral profiles for both your leads and your agents.
+A comprehensive call analytics package can do much more, however.
+CallPage's analytics is able to detect emotions and keywords in order to create emotional and behavioral profiles for both your leads and your agents.

-This can be used to optimize the way you distribute follow ups to sales agents as well as optimizing your automated follow-up channels.
+This can be used to optimize how you distribute sales lead follow-ups to your agents and optimize your automated lead follow-up channels.
 Messaging timing and scheduling are among the most important elements of an effective drip campaign.

 Tracking your agents’ success rates isn’t just about measuring their performance; it also helps you spot their strengths and weaknesses.
-Each of your team members have personalities and skills that enable them to connect more easily with different groups.
-By reviewing their call analytics you can start to match your agents with types of businesses and personalities they have a better track record with.
+Each of your team members has a personality and skills that enable them to connect more easily with different groups.
+By reviewing their call analytics, you can start to match your agents with the types of businesses and personalities they have a better track record with.